 I got on the train at the designated time, sat on my assigned seat.
-As I was placing my backpack on the rack, I started listening to my journey.
+As I was placing my backpack on the rack, a new voice appeared in my head.

-It was more of a validation than an intimidation.
-It had a sense of company, of togetherness that makes you want to face the world knowing that no matter what happens, or where you end up being, there is someone watching over your every step, turning it into a language relevant enough to be read out loud.
+It had a sense of company, of togetherness that makes you want to face the world knowing that no matter what happens, or where you end up being, there is someone watching over your every step, turning it into a narrative worthy of being read out loud.

 The second became a fraction until it became synchronised.
-Reading as I do it started, then it became one step ahead and to keep the sync my moves have sped.
+It became one step ahead and to keep the sync my moves have sped.

 I listen.
 I try to follow, I gasp to keep the sync.
 I open the window, I throw my book.
 It felt right.
 It felt easy.
 I didn’t even need to look.